Top-10 Things to Do in Sedona, AZ [Video Included]

 Sedona has an abundance of absolutely amazing hikes.
 You could spend a couple weeks there and not even come close to hiking them all.
 As a matter of fact, The forests, canyons and mountains around Sedona have more maintained trails than anywhere else in Arizona

-While there seems to be endless places to hike in Sedona, here are some of our favorites:
+While there seems to be endless places to hike in Sedona, here are some of our favorite Sedona hikes:

 - Cathedral Rock